ongchi/LaGriT/PyLaGriT/documentation/source/gettingstarted.rst

 The Python module PyLaGriT allows LaGriT to be accessed interactively and in batch mode from Python.
 To install PyLaGriT on your system, change to the PyLaGriT directory and run ``python setup.py install``.
 Alternatively, the PyLaGriT folder can be added to your **PYTHONPATH** environment variable.
-Due to the use of the pexpect Python module, PyLaGriT does not work on Windows.
 It has been tested on Mac and Linux operating systems.

 Since PyLaGriT is simply a frontend for LaGriT, you will need a lagrit executable to use PyLaGriT.